 But the truth is, continuous improvement programs should always be in place.
-Using this process is like developing a habit, and it will sustain your program’s future growth and improvement.
+So using this process is like developing a habit, and it will sustain your program’s future growth and improvement.

 THE KEY IS INCREMENTAL IMPROVEMENTS

 Small measurable improvements over time.
-That is the goal.
+And that is the goal.

 You don’t eat an elephant in one bite, and you can’t build a safety program all at once, either.

 By focusing your efforts on small steps, you make sure: